SarahDataVine/DataVineSamples/SQL.md

 # SQL Portfolio – Sarah Lawrence

-This folder contains examples of my SQL development work, including schema design, computed columns, and reporting queries.
+Examples of my SQL development work, including schema design, computed columns, and reporting queries.
 These samples are drawn from real-world database projects, with sensitive data removed or anonymized.

 ## Contents